Azure/terraform-provider-acsengine/README.md

 ...
 ```

-In order to test the provider, you can simply run `make test`.
+In order to run the provider unit tests, you can simply run `make test`.

 ```sh
 $ make test